Posts

 As AI continues to evolve, its role in public transit will only expand.
 One of the most exciting developments is the integration of machine learning with Internet of Things (IoT) devices.
 By connecting sensors on buses, trains, and even wearable technology, transit systems can gather hyper-localized data that enhances predictive accuracy.
 For example, a smart bus stop equipped with IoT sensors could detect when a crowd is forming and automatically alert the transit authority to deploy additional vehicles.

 Another promising trend is the use of AI for sustainability.
-By predicting demand more effectively, transit systems can reduce energy consumption and emissions.
-For instance, electric buses can be scheduled to operate during periods of low demand, minimizing the need for idling and optimizing battery usage.
+By predicting demand more effectively, transit systems can reduce energy consumption and emissions — electric buses can be scheduled to operate during periods of high enough demand to justify their depleted-battery turnaround, and routed through corridors where their per-passenger emissions advantage is most pronounced.
 This aligns with the broader goal of creating greener, more eco-friendly urban environments.

 Conclusion: Building a Smarter, More Connected Transit Network